 The Board is made up of seven members, including three faculty members chosen by the Chair of the Faculty Assembly on a case-by-case basis; three students (serving one-year terms), selected from a list of ten student names, supplied by the Student Senate; and the Vice President for Academic Affairs, who shall serve as chair and may vote only to break ties.

-A detailed description of Bethany Lutheran College's Academic Honor System policy and procedure is on file in the office of the Vice President for Academic Affairs and is also available here.
+A detailed description of Bethany Lutheran College’s Academic Honor System policy and procedure is on file in the office of the Vice President for Academic Affairs or online here: Academic Honor System (.pdf).